Coffee shops, bakeries with seats and the places Florence lingers in over a cortado.

 Ditta Artigianale ★ 4.5

-Ditta Artigianale in Florence's Via dei Neri is Francesco Sanapo's flagship roastery and cafe, with single-origin filter coffees, espresso and the country's first dedicated barista school since 2013.
+Ditta Artigianale in Florence's Via dei Neri is Francesco Sanapo's flagship roastery and cafe, with single-origin filter coffees, espresso and one.

 Signature drink: Single-origin filter coffee